idaherabakka/DAT250/dat250-expass2.md

-technical problems that you encountered during installation and use of Java Persistence Architecture (JPA) and how you resolved
+technical problems that you encountered during installation and use of Java Persistence Architecture (JPA) and how you resolved error on my dell, but tried with my mac and then it worked.

 a link to your code for experiment 2 above.
 Make sure the included test case passes!